– life with an Accidental Automaton Algorithm.

 The AAA is a self-learning digital algorithm.
 It is essentially an electric current arranged by a human as a row of binary zeros and ones on an infinitely complex sequence.
 It is evolving into unknown future forms and into unpredictable forms of relatedness to its creator.

 Description of the draft idea of the performance

-All the gestures, desires expressed by the body, conflicts and sensibilities of attraction are expressed in detail in a physical monologue, which is determined increasingly by the AAA and its unpredictable desires.
-The AAA derives its need for affection and quality of its desires from statistical data.
+All the gestures, desires expressed by the body, conflicts and sensibilities of attraction are explored thus in detail in a physical monologue, which is determined increasingly by the AAA and its unpredictable desires.
 The actor is an independent, critically thinking individual, but because of growing emotional attachment and desires that draws the actor to the AAA, his/her actions are increasingly determined by their mutual relation.

 The research into the relationship between the human and the algorithm evolves from an innocent and oddly romantic to a more and more problematic one.
 The AAA in the beginning even sings French chansons with a mechanic American accent, but increasingly during their life together we experience a change of its desires towards more calculative ones, measuring time and resources.
 At the same time its desires and demands emotionally start to have more and more sadistic qualities.